Next year's blog

 Understanding the meaning of sentences on the basis of the dictionary sense of the words takes thinking, and thinking is hard work.
 Determining whether a message is hostile or affective on the basis of the values expressed in weaponized (or flattering, as the case may be) words is much easier.
 Doing so quickly probably confers substantial survival benefit (a good Darwinist insight, even for non-Darwinists ;-) by triggering more quickly an appropriate fight-or-flight response when called for.

 Some of us prefer to rise above our base natural instincts, and do the

 hard thinking.
 Civilized -- and Christian -- values call for laying aside

 our weapons and treating each other respectfully.
 It does require substantial

 I call this new deviant form of Christianity "Relationshipism" because its proponents want to insist that "Christianity is a relationship, not a religion."
-When I ask them for Scriptural support for this idea, they mention John 15:4.
-OK, I know about that one, but if this is such a central teaching of the Bible, why only one verse out of more than 30,000?
+When I ask them for Scriptural support for this idea, they do not mention John 15:4.
+I would have expected that one, but if this is such a central teaching of the Bible, it's only one verse out of more than 30,000.
 "It's all through the Bible," they say.
 Chapter and verse, please.
 Then they get silent.